openedx/open-edx-proposals/oeps/processes/oep-0056-architectural-advisory-process.rst

 Atrophy of architectural principles and tech radar
 --------------------------------------------------

-An important component of our ability to make architectural decisions that are aligned across teams and organizations is measuring and vetting those decisions against a set of `shared architectural principles <https://openedx.atlassian.net/wiki/spaces/AC/pages/921895082/Architecture+Vision+Principles>`_ and technologies in our `Tech Radar <https://github.com/openedx/openedx-tech-radar>`_.
+An important component of our ability to make architectural decisions that are aligned across teams and organizations is measuring and vetting those decisions against a set of `shared architectural principles`_ and technologies in our `Tech Radar`_.
 Today, we lack organized maintenance of our principles and radar, nor do we have an appropriate forum in which to discuss and socialize them.

 Specification
 =============